-Nan-c Lynn Moss Joins The Dayton Foundation as Vice President of Grants and Donor Relations
+Nan-c Lynn Moss Vann Joins The Dayton Foundation as Vice President of Grants and Donor Relations

-The Dayton Foundation is pleased to welcome Nan-c Lynn Moss as its new Vice President of Grants and Donor Relations.
-Moss is part of the Foundation’s Grants and Donor Relations staff, which currently includes Diane K. Timmons.
-Timmons, who has served as the Vice President of Grants and Programs since 2001, will retire at the end of January 2018.
+The Dayton Foundation is pleased to welcome Nan-c Lynn Moss Vann as its new Vice President of Grants and Donor Relations.
+Moss Vann succeeds Diane K. Timmons, who recently retired after serving as the Vice President of Grants and Programs since 2001.

 About The Dayton Foundation